-Freemake Video Converter 2.2 Beta (download) now supports DirectX Video Acceleration technology (DXVA) that brings a considerable increase (up to 50%) in HD video conversion.
+Freemake Video Converter 2.2 Beta now supports DirectX Video Acceleration technology (DXVA) that brings a considerable increase (up to 50%) in HD video conversion.
 Since a video stream is partially or completely decoded on a graphics card, CPU usage is reduced dramatically as well.

 DirectX Video Acceleration (DXVA) is a Microsoft API specification created for Microsoft Windows and Xbox 360 platforms.
 The technology allows users to use hardware acceleration for movie decoding.

 The technology works in conjunction with the video rendering model used by your video card.
 Please note that this technology works only with media files that have H.264, MPEG2, and VC-1 codecs.
 You can check which one you have by checking the file specs or with the help of special freeware like LVC or MediaInfo.

 DXVA technology is majorly used by media transcoding tools, including DVD ripping software DVD Ripper by Freemake and others DVD ripping softwares, and desktop multimedia players.
 A list of supported hardware video cards includes ATI Radeon HD, NVIDIA GeForce, and new Intel cards.
 Since the majority of desktop computes uses these types of cards, there is a high chance that you can benefit from the DXVA acceleration option.